 PI3K delta inhibitors as a group demonstrate promise in the treatment of B-cell malignancies.
-However, the FDA and EMA approved oral PI3K delta inhibitor idealelisib (marketed as Zydelig ®), the FDA approved intravenous PI3K alpha/delta inhibitor copanlisib (marketed as Aliqopa ®), as well as other candidates in development, are challenged by treatment limiting toxicities which may compromise their overall efficacy.
-We believe this provides an opportunity for the development of a next generation candidate with superior pharmaceutical properties that can provide efficacy and that better maximizes the biological potential of PI3K delta without being limited by toxicities that reduce clinical utility.
+However, the FDA and the European Medicines Agency ("EMA") approved oral PI3K delta inhibitor idealelisib (marketed as Zydelig ®), the FDA approved intravenous PI3K alpha/delta inhibitor copanlisib (marketed as Aliqopa ®), the FDA approved oral PI3K delta inhibitor duvelisib (marketed as COPIKTRA®) as well as other candidates in development, are challenged by treatment associated toxicities which may reduce their overall clinical utility.
+We believe this provides an opportunity for the development of a next generation candidate with superior pharmaceutical properties that can better maximize the biological potential of PI3K delta inhibition without being limited by toxicities that reduce clinical utility.